visualbis/VV-Docs/docs/user-guide/home-page/notifications.md

 import Zoom from "react-medium-image-zoom";
 import "react-medium-image-zoom/dist/styles.css";

-In the **Notifications** panel, you can view the status of reports synchronization process and user comments on the reports.
+In the **Notifications** panel, you can view the status of the reports synchronization process and user comments on the reports.

 Select the Bell ( <img width="25" src={useBaseUrl('img/bell.png')} /> ) icon next to your user profile at the top right corner of your screen.